Project: Kirknewton Solar and BESS Farm

 - Regular meetings with a local liaison group comprised of community councillors.

-- The first of two public exhibitions took place on 12 June, Kirknewton Village Hall, Main Street, Kirknewton, EH27 8AH, which shared the project design, and welcomed community feedback.
+- The first of two public exhibitions took place on 12 June, Kirknewton Village Hall, which shared the project design and welcomed community feedback.

-- An online presentation took place on the 16th June.
+- An online presentation took place on 16th June.

-- The second public exhibition will take place at the same venue on Thursday, 25 September from 4pm to 8pm.
-An online presentation will take place on Monday, 29 September from 6:30pm to 7:30pm.
+- The second public exhibition took place at the same venue on 25 September 2025.
+The online presentation took place on 29 September 2025.

 - For further information on the project, please contact the office directly using the form at the bottom of this page.